ImageMagick/Usage-Markdown/basics/index.md

 Most setting options belong to this category.

+#### Input Settings {#option_in}

-**Input Settings** are specifically restricted to controlling the creation of images that are created or read in.
+Input Settings are specifically restricted to controlling the creation of images that are created or read in.
 Typically they are used to assign or override specific meta-data that is to be associated with the image(s) created after that setting was defined.

 they are created or read in from an external file.